The Ultimate Coffee Brewing Guide: Unlock The Secrets To A Perfect Cup

 With a French Press, you need coarser grinds (which is why it takes five minutes to brew).

-Because an Aeropress uses thick filters, you’re actually supposed to grind your coffee up more finely and slowly push it through the filter over the course of two minutes.
+Because Aeropress uses thick filters, you’re actually supposed to grind your coffee up more finely and slowly push it through the filter over the course of two minutes.

 It’s basically seen as the evolution of the French press, especially since it gives more consistency and requires less time.